thurianknight/hyp3e/README.md

 ### Open Game Content Compendium

-The Hyperborea Content Compendium is a Foundry VTT module separate from the system.
+The Hyperborea 3rd Edition Content Compendium is a Foundry VTT module separate from the system.
 Find it within Foundry VTT's _module_ browser with the search term `hyperborea`.

 You may also copy the manifest link below and paste it into the manifest link input box.